Applied Management

 Decision-Making

 Understand the differences in decision-making strategies and when to use various approaches.
-This includes the application of analytical tools, quality information systems.
+This includes the application of analytical tools and quality information systems.
 Design evaluation strategies that foster continuous improvement

 Diversity